elmsln/elmsln/README.md

 LICENSE
 ==============
 ELMSLN is a collection of many, many projects, all individually licensed, all open source.
-The myiad of License files is why this section is added to avoid confusion.
+The myriad of License files is why this section is added to avoid confusion.

 - ELMSLN code on github (and not referenced or pulled in from other sources) is GPLv3.
 - Drupal and Drupal contributed modules and themes are GPLv2 due to licensing requirements of the drupal.org community.